 There’s more to choosing the best wood-burning tool for you than deciding between craft style and wire nib.
 Consider the projects and materials, as well as how much flexibility and convenience will suit you.
 Keep the following points in mind while shopping for your new wood-burning pen.

 The species and type of wood you burn on has a significant impact on the end product.
 While some species may be more readily available than others, you should select wood with the right texture and grain.
 For pyrography, wood with small, tight pores and a smooth surface yields superior results.
 Use a relatively soft wood that burns easily.
 Birch, alder, beechwood, balsa wood, pine, and mahogany all work well and vary in affordability.
 Conversely, oak, walnut, and hickory can be too hard and grainy for quality work.
 That said, if you opt to burn challenging woods, use a wire-nib wood-burning tool so you can manipulate the temperature more easily.
-You may want to consider treating the wood with a stain to get a particular shade or look after burning, as well.

 Types of Tips